replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 For more information, see [DNS Subdomain Names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names) in the Kubernetes documentation.

-#### 2. All hosts in the cluster must have static IP address assignments.
+#### All hosts in the cluster must have static IP address assignments

 After a host is added to a Kubernetes cluster, Kubernetes assumes that the hostname and IP address of the host **will not change.**
 If you need to change the hostname or IP address of a node, you must first remove the node from the cluster.